-SBCM provides one-time or annual individual investment advice to clients in its Financial Planning Program, which may consist of one or more of the following services: clarifying financial goals, analyzing current financial circumstances, existing portfolio review, asset allocation analysis, investment strategy and/or preparation of financial plans and investment policy statements, as requested by each client.
-SBCM may also perform for corporate and other institutional types of client's investment strategy for corporate funds, review of employee benefit plan investments and investment policy review.
+SBCM provides one-time or annual advice to clients in its Financial Planning Program, which may consist of one or more of the following services: clarifying financial goals, analyzing current financial circumstances, existing portfolio review, asset allocation analysis, investment strategy and/or preparation of financial plans and investment policy statements, as requested by each client.
+SBCM may also perform investment strategy for corporate funds, review of employee benefit plan investments and investment policy review for corporate and other institutional types of clients.
 SBCM will work with each financial planning client to update their investment strategies, as requested by the client.